To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 Cesky Krumlov covered in a layer of snow, a bridge over the river on the bottom, the buildings stretching covered in a layer of snow

-Cesky Krumlov covered in a layer of snow
+Cesky Krumlov covered in a layer of snow.

 At the end of November and in December there’s a Christmas market being held in Český Krumlov.
 Christmas markets and medieval cities are a perfect match.

-Things to do in Český Krumlov Czechia
+Things to Do in Český Krumlov Czechia

-Well, what to do in Český Krumlov in Winter?
+Well, what to do in Český Krumlov in winter?
 You don’t have to get bored when visiting this small city, even in winter there’s enough to do.
-Although not as much as in the Summer.
+Although not as much as in the summer.

 First wander around the city.
 The medieval street plan is still what determines the layout of the old town. Český Krumlov has over 300 historical buildings in Renaissance, Baroque and Gothic style.
 Which earned it a place on the UNESCO World Heritage list.
 It’s easy to admire these buildings on a stroll around the old town.
 Seminárni zahrada, is a park that offers a stunning view on Český Krumlov.
 Don’t miss Nám.
 Svornosti, the square is lined with beautiful buildings and here is where the Christmas market is held annually.
 The Český Krumlov river is the Vltava, which meanders through the city, making the views extra perfect.